v128store/guile-hoot/design/ABI.md

 Should we be annotating struct types with `final`?
 The MVP document mentions it but binaryen does not seem to support it.

-Should the type tag be separated into an `i8` or two, perhaps with a user `i16` ?
-Or just an `i8` and subtypes manage what to native Guile are the "upper" tag bits on their own, perhaps with an `i16` or `i32`?

 ## JS API